Located on the Baltic Sea between Lithuania and Estonia, The Republic of Latvia is a country often overlooked by travelers to Europe.

 5. See the Corner House

 The Corner House is the former headquarters of the Latvian KGB (the secret police).
-Situated in an Art Nouveau building in the center of Riga, today it serves as a dark reminder of the brutal tactics they employed during the Russian occupation.
+Situated in an Art Nouveau building in the center of Riga, today it serves as a dark reminder of the brutal tactics they employed during the Russian occupation (which lasted from 1940-1991).
 It’s where political prisoners would be brought for torture and interrogation.
 Admission is by donation and guided tours are available for 10 EUR.
-It’s sobering by informative.
+It’s sobering but informative.

 6. Visit the Seaside Open-Air Museum